jorgejcabrera/kata-zombie-survivor/README.md

 - Each Wound a Survivor receives reduces the number of pieces of Equipment they can carry by 1.
     - If the Survivor has more Equipment than their new capacity, choose a piece to discard (implement however you like).

-## Step Three : The Game
+## Step Three : The game

-A Game includes one or more Survivors, as well as other Game elements that are outside the scope of this kata.
+A game includes one or more Survivors, as well as other game elements that are outside the scope of this kata.

-- A **Game** begins with 0 Survivors.
+- A **game** begins with 0 Survivors.
-- A Game can have Survivors added to it at any time.
+- A game can have Survivors added to it at any time.
-    - Survivor Names within a Game must be unique.
+    - Survivor Names within a game must be unique.
-- A Game ends immediately if all of its Survivors have died.
+- A game ends immediately if all of its Survivors have died.

 ## Step Four : Experience and Levels